This post may contain affiliate links. Please read our disclosure policy.

 Absolutely.
 In fact the flavor gets even better as it sits in the refrigerator so you’ll enjoy it more if you prepare it a few hours or a day ahead of time.

-This chicken salad is great for meal prep!
+This chicken salad is a great recipe for meal prep!
 Store in an airtight container in the refrigerator for up to 3 to 5 days.
+I like to double the recipe so I have a large batch on hand for easy lunches all week!

-To keep this dish light, enjoy on romaine leaves, with fresh veggies like broccoli and carrots, or on bibb lettuce.
-I also love this served with a simple salad or fresh fruit!
+If you’re wanting a low carb option I recommend enjoying in a lettuce wrap with crisp vegetables like broccoli and carrots or on bibb lettuce.
+Chopped green onion can add extra crunch or slivers of fresh basil can amplify that pesto flavor!
+I also love this served with a simple salad or fresh fruit.
 My Fruit Salad with Lemon Poppy Seed Dressing would be a perfect accompaniment.

 If serving at a party, I recommend using smaller croissants for little two-bite sandwiches!
 You can also scoop this chicken salad with crackers for easy portable eating!